emicklei/nls/README.md

 ### Constant Naming

 The tool generates a Go constant for each message key.
 The name of the constant is derived from the key.
+The message uses Go template syntax.
 If the message value requires replacements (i.e. it contains `{{.` syntax), the generated constant name will be suffixed with the number of replacements.
 If the key already ends with a digit, an underscore `_` is used as a separator.